Ikawa Line

 The Ikawa Line (井川線, Ikawa-sen) is a railway line of the Ōigawa Railway.
 It runs from Senzu Station in Kawanehon, Shizuoka, the end station of the Ōigawa Main Line, and terminates at Ikawa Station in Aoi-ku, Shizuoka.
 The line has 61 tunnels and 51 bridges along its 25.5 kilometer length and includes the only rack-and-pinion railway section currently operating in Japan.

+In September 2022, the Ōigawa Main Line suffered substantial damage from Tropical Storm Talas.
+Rail services between Kawane-Onsen Sasamado and Senzu Station were suspended until further notice.
+Steam locomotives were changed to only operate between Shin-Kanaya and Kawane-Onsen Sasamado. Ōigawa Railway advises customers intending to travel beyond Ieyama Station to the Ikawa Line, towards Senzu and the Sumata Gorge area, to transfer to Kawanehon Town's community buses at Ieyama Station, which provide connections to Senzu Station.